laurashen/data-science-sequencing.github.io/lectures/lecture5.md

 	would have a larger overlap with \(r_j\) and thus would be merged with \(r_j\) in that iteration.  </div>
 </div>

-Because the genome is assumed to be covered, we are left with a single sequence when \ell = 1.
+Because the genome is assumed to be covered, we are left with a single sequence when the algorithm terminates.
 As we have made no mistakes in our merging, this is our underlying sequence, proving the result.